 First Reconciliation, Holy Communion and Confirmation

 Faith Formation in the parish involves all of us who participate in the liturgy, adults as well as children, in deepening our relationship with the Lord and understanding of the faith.
-It is in the family that children are introduced to the practice of the faith and we expect families to remain involved in the religious education program for grades K-eight.
+It is in the family that children are introduced to the practice of the faith and we expect families to remain involved in the religious education program for grades Kindergarten-Tenth.

 The families of those preparing to receive First Reconciliation and First Holy Communion attend at least two consecutive years of faith formation.
 At the beginning of year two, they attend an additional Sacramental Preparation session one Sunday of each month.